FarronF/limerick-council-meetings/meetings/2024/02/13-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 12th December 2023.md

 confirmed that the next meeting is Tuesday, the 13th of February 2024.

-This concluded the business of the meeting.---
+This concluded the business of the meeting.
+---